mozfreddyb/escape-artist/README.md

 escape-artist
 =============

-I will try to systematically break or bypass html sanitizer.
+I will try to systematically break or bypass html sanitizers.
 The name was chosen more or less arbitrarily.